smalljaguar/logging_test/NOTES.md

 - consider using takeforcedmeasurement if bmp doesn't work
 - units are all SI (ms^-1, ms^-2, Pa)
-- DPS310 fails to return pressure if temperature has been read recently Simple optimisations:
+- DPS310 fails to return pressure if temperature has been read recently
+- If uploading fails try other usb-c port
+- ON LAUNCH DISABLE SERIAL PRINTS!!

+Simple optimisations:
 - If running out of space in RAM, try wrapping constant strings in `F` macro which puts them in flash (read-only)
 - log getCalibration only when it's not 3 and/or it changes, and/or at a slower rate